Do you know that Mathura is where Lord Krishna, the 8th avatar of Vishnu, was born? He is the god of protection, compassion, tenderness, and love!

 But what she saw inside his mouth surprised her – a whole picture of the universe, aka Brahmand in Hindi.
 This incident convinced Yashoda Maa that her child is not an ordinary kid.
 And the place where this incident happened is therefore named Brahmand Ghat.

-At present, local administration maintains this place and keeps it up from a tourism perspective.
-Nearby the Ghat, there’s a Brahmanda Bihari temple dedicated to Lord Shri Krishna.
+At present, local administration maintains this place and keeps up from a tourism perspective as well.
+Nearby the Ghat, a temple called Brahmanda Bihari dedicated to Lord Shri Krishna is situated.

 For a peaceful experience and to spend some time in solitude by the banks of Yamuna, come to Brahmand Ghat, one of the best places to visit in Gokul Govardhan.